Chart Color Schemes

 Pallara - Willawong's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Pallara - Willawong shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-As of the latest data (2021), approximately 49% (~7,782 people) have private health cover, lower than the national average of 55.3%.
+Pallara - Willawong shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Approximately 49% (~7,782 people) have private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health